equinor/neqsim/README.md

 [![Build Status](https://neqsim.visualstudio.com/neqsim_cicd/_apis/build/status/neqsim_build?branchName=master)](https://neqsim.visualstudio.com/neqsim_cicd/_build/latest?definitionId=1&branchName=master)
 # NeqSim
 NeqSim (Non-Equilibrium Simulator) is a Java library for estimation of fluid behavior and process design for oil and gas production.
 The basis for NeqSim is a library of fundamental mathematical models related to phase behavior and physical properties of oil and gas.
 NeqSim is easilly extended with new method.
-NeqSim development was initiated at the Norwegian University of Science and Technology (NTNU) by [Even Solbraa](https://www.ntnu.edu/employees/even.solbraa).
+NeqSim development was initiated at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu/employees/even.solbraa).

 ## Releases
 [NeqSim releases](https://github.com/equinor/neqsimsource/releases) are available as java packages (jar files) and as source code.
 NeqSim can be used in a third party application by adding NeqSim-x.x-shaded.jar to the classpath.